Mayne Academy of Rural and Remote Medicine

 Email: med.rrmstudents@uq.edu.au

-Students can undertake placements in rural and remote areas within Queensland, throughout Australia and internationally.
+Students can only undertake placements in rural and remote areas within Queensland that are listed below.

-View profiles for possible domestic 2023 placementsPlease note that not all sites are available each placement.
+View profiles for possible domestic 2026 rural placementsPlease note that not all sites are available each placement.

 Please be aware that whilst every effort will be made to avoid placement changes, this may be necessary due to circumstances out of our control.
-In these circumstances, the coordinator will contact you to discuss alternative placement options.
+In these circumstances, the RRM Team will contact you to discuss alternative placement options.

 Recognising our Academic Title Holders